w3c/wai-tutorials/source/forms/index.html.erb.md

 type: intro
 ---

-Forms are usually the main interaction component in websites and web applications.
-They’re used to send information to the server or for input and output in client-side JavaScript applications.
+Forms are used to provide functionality in websites and web applications.
+For example, forms a are used for login, commenting, purchasing, and other functionality.

+To make forms are accessible, ensure that all controls are appropriately labeled and grouped where relevant.
+Also provide clear and simple instructions, validate the input, and provide feedback to the users.

+This tutorial shows you how to create accessible forms, regardless whether they are processed by server-side or client-side scripts, or possibly both.

 - **[Labeling Controls](labels.html):** Use the `<label>` element, and, in rare cases, the `title` attribute, to indentify each form control.